Dünamünde Action: Background

-As of February 10, 1942, the approximate ghetto and concentration camp populations of German Jews in Riga and the vicinity were: Jungfernhof concentration camp, 2,500; the German ghetto: 11,000; Salaspils: 1,300.
-Of the Latvian Jews, about 3,500 men and 300 women were in the Latvian ghetto.
-In December 1941, Kurt Krause, whom the author Max Kauffman describes as the "man-eater", became the German commandant of the Riga ghettos.
-Krause was a former Berlin police detective.
-His assistant was Max Gymnich, a Gestapo man from Cologne.
+By late 1941, Nazi Germany was deporting Jews from Germany, Austria, Bohemia and Moravia to the Baltic states which it was occupying at the time.
+Many were intended to be sent to the Riga Ghetto, but this was becoming overcrowded and did not have the capacity to house the new arrivals, causing an "overflow" of Jewish deportees in Latvia.
+In December 1941, Kurt Krause, a former Berlin police detective whom the author Max Kauffman describes as the "man-eater", became the German commandant of the Riga ghettos.
+His assistant, Max Gymnich, was a Gestapo agent from Cologne.
 Krause and Gymnich used dogs to help enforce their commands.
 A Latvian Jewish survivor called Joseph Berman, is recorded as stating the following about Gymnich:

-Altogether 20,057 Jews from the Reich were deported to Riga.
-By February 10, 1942, only 15,000 remained alive.
-Many had been simply murdered upon arrival; how this had occurred was not known to the people arriving on later transport.
+By 10 February 1942, around 20,057 Jews had been deported to Riga.
+Approximate populations of German Jews in the vicinity of Riga were 2,500 at Jungfernhof concentration camp, 11,000 at the German section of the Riga Ghetto, and 1,300 at Salaspils concentration camp.
+About 3,500 Latvian Jewish men and 300 women were in the Latvian section of the Riga Ghetto.
+Many others had been murdered upon arrival.
 According to German ghetto survivor Gertrude Schneider, the inhabitants of the ghetto did not realize how many German Jews had been killed following deportation.
 They remained under the impression that deportation and forced labor were the worst things that were going to happen: